cspotcode/hookable-typescript/README.md

 of a single plugin API.  hookable-typescript is *not* such a plugin API, but it *enables* one to be written, like the hypothetical `pluggable-typescript`.

+## Potential use-cases

+Plugins might be written to do the following:

+* yarn-pnp support: `"moduleResolution": "yarn-pnp"`
+* `ttypescript`-style transformers support
+* Custom diagnostic filtering.
+Strip diagnostic codes that are annoying, or change their severity.

 ## What is `hookable-typescript` vs `pluggable-typescript`?

 `hookable-typescript` is a patched copy of `typescript` with hooks.
 We can publish a new `hookable-typescript`